hibbitts-design/docsify-open-publishing-starter-kit/docs/basics/overview.md

 ```
 ![Minion](http://octodex.github.com/images/minion.png)

-and using a local image:
+and using a local image (which also displays in GitHub):

 ```markdown
 ![Octocat](../basics/octocat.jpg)